 The Common Wind is a an account of the intercontinental networks that tied together the free and enslaved masses of the New World.
 The book tracks the colliding worlds of buccaneers, military deserters, and maroon communards from Venezuela to Virginia.
 Scott records the transmission of contagious mutinies and insurrections in unparalleled detail, providing readers with an intellectual history of the enslaved.
 Though written in 1987 this is the first publication of this important book.

 Further details are at Verso.

 Katie Donington, The Bonds of Family.
-Slavery, commerce and culture in the British Atlantic world (forthcoming, Manchester University Press, November 2019)
+Slavery, commerce and culture in the British Atlantic world (Manchester University Press, 2019)